jasraj/kdb-systemd/README.md

 An example systemd service file is provided in the repository.

 NOTE: This library requires the shared object `libkdbsystemd.so` provided by the [kdb-systemd-lib](https://github.com/jasraj/kdb-systemd-lib) repository.
-Please ensure that this object is available in your target environment.
+Please ensure that this object is available in your target environment and it's location referenced in `LD_LIBRARY_PATH`.

 This library has been written for use with the [kdb-common](https://github.com/BuaBook/kdb-common) set of libraries.